maroon-scorch/Tendam/README.md

 - Weaknesses: bad at testing, no prior experience with object oriented programming Ricky Zhong:
 - Strength: Quick Googler - my queries are fast and I enjoy writing documentation
+- Weaknesses:
-- Weaknesses: New to such long-term projects, HTML and anything that has to do with GUI (Does anyone have any artistic skills?)
+  - New to such long-term projects
+  - HTML and anything that has to do with GUI (Does anyone have any artistic skills?)

 ## Project Idea(s): Fill this in with three unique ideas!
 (Due by March 1)